-In this course, students use inquiry to construct an understanding of the structures and processes of organisms, the inheritance and variation of traits, matter and energy in organisms, interdependent relationships in ecosystems, natural selection and evolution,
+In this course, students construct an understanding of the structures and processes of organisms, the inheritance and variation of traits, matter and energy in organisms, interdependent relationships in ecosystems, natural selection and evolution, Earth's systems, and human activity and sustainability.
+Learning experiences provide students with opportunities to use the science and engineering practices and crosscutting concepts of the Next Generation Science Standards in order to explain and predict life science and earth and space science phenomena that occur in their everyday lives.

-Prerequisites and other notes: Chemistry I.
+Prerequisites and other notes: Chemistry of Earth and Space Science.